 In the Disney Channel film Go Figure, Shelby runs off after being berated after falling and messing up her routine.
 Caitlin follows her into the bathroom and sees a syringe fall under the stall, and she begins to lecture her on drugs.
 Shelby tells her that she's diabetic.
 And then they go get sugar-free frozen yogurt.

 Only a partial example since Sherlock Holmes actually is canonically a drug addict, however, there's one particularly amusing scene in The Adventure of the Missing Three-Quarter where Watson walks in on Holmes filling a needle during a case and panics.
-It turns out that the solution is really linseed oil, with which Holmes marks a carriage so that Watson's dog can follow it.
+It turns out that the solution is really aniseed oil, with which Holmes marks a carriage so that Watson's dog can follow it.

 One of the Babysitters Club books featured this, in which diabetic Stacey had trouble getting her insulin kit past security at a concert.